5T33Z0/OC-Little-Translated/00. Overview/README.md

 - No OS Patches are required.
 For parts that do not work properly use customized patches to make them work.
 For special requirements of operating systems, use the `SSDT-XOSI` Patch.
 - For Brightness Control Keys to work, some machines do not require extra patches.
 Use `PS2 Keyboard Mapping` instead to achieve the same effect.
 - For now, the vast majority of machines require the `0D6D Patch` to fix `Instant Wake` issues.
-- Laptops require device-specific renames and patches for the Battery Percentage Indicator to work.
+- Mostly all Laptops require additional device-specific renames and patches for the Battery Percentage Indicator to work.
+Recently, a new Kext called [ECEnabler](https://github.com/1Revenger1/ECEnabler) was introduced which enables macOS to read the battery status provided the Embedded Controller, so no patching is required.
+It doesn't work in all cases but it's a good idea to give it a try first.
 - Most ThinkPad Laptops require the `PTSWAKTTS` patch to stop the Power Button LED from pulsing after waking up from sleep.
 - For machines with a dedicated Sleep Button: if pressing the Sleep Button crashes the system, use the `PNP0C0E Sleep Correction Method` to fix it.